Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Introduction

+In parallel, the velocity field $u^\varepsilon$ enjoys, in this context, the maximal regularity of the Stokes operator in the same low-regularity framework introduced above.
+This constitutes the optimal regularity according to the maximal regularity theory for the Stokes operator on $H^{-\frac{1}{2}-\delta_u}(\mathcal{D})$, with suitable divergence-free and boundary conditions on the spaces.
+Our maximal regularity approach follows the framework developed by Pr\"uss and Wilke in \cite[Section 5]{Pruss2018}.

-Secondly, from a physical point of view, stochastic boundary forcing encapsulates the influence of unresolved, rapid fluctuations--such as, boundary-layer instabilities, or small-scale convection--that cannot be parametrized deterministically at the scale of our model.
-This philosophy traces back to Hasselmann’s stochastic climate paradigm~\cite{Hasselmann1976}, in which slow, large-scale dynamics are driven by fast, random perturbations.
+Secondly, from a physical point of view, stochastic boundary forcing represents the effect of unresolved fast fluctuations, such as boundary-layer instabilities or small-scale convection, that cannot be described deterministically at the scale of our model.
+Related approaches that model boundary-layer effects through non-standard boundary mechanisms can be found, for instance, in \cite{BerselliRomito2006}.
+In climate science, this philosophy traces back to Hasselmann’s stochastic climate paradigm~\cite{Hasselmann1976}, in which slow, large-scale dynamics are driven by fast, random perturbations.
 The boundary-noise framework thus provides a mathematically tractable way to “close” the system.
 In this spirit, we plan to investigate in a future work in which sense the system \eqref{eq: full system} arises as a limit of a multiscale fast-slow model.

+Lastly, a natural direction for future research is the analysis of the two-dimensional counterpart of the system.
+In the 2D setting, it is an interesting open problem to determine whether global well-posedness can be established on any time interval without relying on the stopping time $\tau^\varepsilon$ (i.e., independent of the noise intensity).